Pritzker Prize, Irish-born architect Kevin Roche dies

 Roche designed more than 200 buildings around the world, winning the Pritzker prize — the equivalent of the Nobel for architecture.

-His work includes corporate headquarters, scientific research facilities, plus theaters, a zoo, and the Islamic wing of the Met museum.
+His work includes corporate headquarters, scientific research facilities, plus theaters, a zoo, and various new wings for the Met museum along with a master plan.

 In his native Ireland, he created the Convention Centre Dublin.